pac4j/pac4j/documentation/blog/jwks_the_modern_way_to_manage_keys.md

 - a body: `{ "sub": "1234567890", "name": "John Doe", "admin": true, "iat": 1516239022 }`
 - a signature.

-And the encryption/signing of the JWTs is ensured by the public/private certificates.
+And the encryption/signing of the JWTs is ensured by the public/private keys.

 ## 4) JWK(S)

 Given the popularity of JSON, it was high time to find a better format than the PEM(/DER) format for certificates and what better format than JSON?

-Thus, JWK (for JSON Web Key) is the format to define certificates:
+Thus, JWK (for JSON Web Key) is the format to define keys:
 - the `kty` property defines the type `RSA`, `EC`, ...
-- the `use` property indicates if the certificate is used for signature ("sig") or encryption ("enc")
+- the `use` property indicates if the key is used for signature ("sig") or encryption ("enc")
-- the `alg` property defines the algorithm (it can be ommitted)
+- the `alg` property defines the algorithm (it can be omitted)
-- the `kid` property defines the name for the certificate and this is a very cool feature to sort out certificates
+- the `kid` property defines the name for the key and this is a very cool feature to distinguish between keys
-- the specific `n` and `e` properties for RSA, the specific `x` and `y` properties for Ellipic Curve.
+- the specific `n` and `e` properties for RSA, the specific `x` and `y` properties for Elliptic Curve.

 For example, you can have this JWK: